-Weekly family meetings are an effective and pleasant way to bring the family together, to improve communication, to set weekly goals, to recognize and reward progress, and to determine each member's needs and feelings.
+Weekly family meetings are an effective and enjoyable way to bring the family together and improve communication.
+You can use this time to set weekly goals, recognize and reward progress, and determine each member's needs and feelings.

-- Parents can serve as discussion leaders and make sure that any ground rules are clearly explained and understood.
+Serve as a discussion leader and make sure that any ground rules are clearly explained and understood.

-- The meetings should emphasize both individual and family needs, goals, and accomplishments and discuss positive events and efforts.
-During the meeting parents can give allowances and praise and reward behavior progress and changes.
-They can also share other relevant family information, such as an upcoming family vacation or school event to prepare for.
+Make sure the meetings emphasize both individual and family needs, goals and accomplishments.
+Discuss positive events and efforts.
+During the meeting, you can give allowances and praise and reward behavior progress and changes.
+Share other relevant family information, such as an upcoming family vacation or school event to prepare for.

-- Each family member should be allowed to speak without criticism or interruption, to share his or her thoughts, feelings, achievements, and hopes.
+Let each family member speak without criticism or interruption.
+Each person should share their thoughts, feelings, achievements and hopes.

-- The meetings should last no more than twenty or thirty minutes unless the family wants to continue.
+The meetings should last no more than 20 or 30 minutes unless your family wants to continue.

-- Before the meeting ends, anyone who wants to should have a chance to say how he or she thinks the meeting went, and what might be done to make the next meeting better.
+Before the meeting ends, anyone who wants to should have a chance to say how they think the meeting went.
+Ask what might be done to make the next meeting better.